 Provides a full MVC solution, so you’re aware of the general performance expectations, without having to juggle additional support before you’ve even begun.

-These are all important factors to consider for each individual project.
+These are all important factors to consider for each project.
 Of course, we can’t say that one is always better than the other.
 If it was that simple, we wouldn’t have two options, to begin with.

 React vs Angular DOM